YanqiangLi/NanoNm/README.md

 Machine Methods used to detect the 2'-O-methylation in Nanopore directive RNA-seq

 # Step1.
-Training the 2'-O-methylation model from the Nanopore directive RNA-seq of rRNA.
+Extract the features of Nanopore directive RNA-seq of rRNA.
 # $id means sample of each fast5 file
 # 1.1 split the multiple fast5 to single fast5 files
 multi_to_single_fast5  -i ${id}.fast5 -s $id  --recursive -t 40